psychdatascience/FDS-CourseTwo/PossibleNewFDSIIOutline.md

-Absolutely!
-Crafting a course in Data Science that includes machine learning, SQL, and other essential skills like web scraping is a comprehensive approach.
-Here’s an outline for a Data Science course tailored for students who have a foundational knowledge of Python and related libraries:

-### Course Title: Data Science Fundamentals with Python

 #### **Module 1: Introduction to Data Science**

 - **Week 1: Overview of Data Science**
   - What is Data Science?
 Scope and Applications
   - The Data Science Process: From Data Collection to Model Deployment